andrewratliff/launchschool/139/studyguide.md

       scope at the point at which the closure was created

 * How blocks work and when we'd want to use them
+  - A block one way Ruby implements the idea of a closure
   - Blocks are chunks of code that live between `{...}` or `do...end`.
 Blocks have lenient arity rules meaning, they don't enforce argument count.
 The return value of a block is based on the last expression in the block.